demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

     This feature is an alternative for the Dev/Prod environment.
 Instead of building and maintaining your code on a development Cortex XSOAR platform, you can do so from your own chosen git repository and utilize 3rd party tools like CI/CD infrastructures, build servers, artifact servers and more.
 This adds to your development and testing process.
 These multiple powerful tools do not exist with the Cortex XSOAR UI feature like Version control, code review, distributed developing environments, automatic testing, etc.

-2. **Do I need to have Github in order to use this pack?**
+2. **Do I need to have GitHub in order to use this pack?**

     You need a Git repository, but the choice is yours.
-We currently support Github/Gitlab/Bitbucket.
+We currently support GitHub/GitLab/Bitbucket.

 3. **How does it work with propagation tags and/or in a multi-tenant environment?**